Coffee consumption in China

 With the rise of the Chinese middle class and an overall better standard of living, coffee shops have been opening hundreds of new stores all around China.
 And this, despite the price of a single coffee cup which costs about 30 RMB.
 It is about 3 times the price of a warm green teacup bought from a drink store outside.

 An analyst from BMI Research (London, UK) shared with FT newspaper, that “the Western lifestyle is attractive to all those upper- and middle-class urban consumers.”
 The main coffee shops in China are Starbucks, Costa Coffee (Whitbread), UBC, McDonald’s, and C Straits Cafe.
 A fourth of the market is occupied by other smaller coffee shops.
 Starbucks is the leader in the market with a 31.5% market share in 2013.
 It should be noted that most of these coffee shop chains are located in big and middle-sized cities in China.
 Rural areas are unfortunately enjoying less growth in income and are less used to foreign lifestyle trends.

 Source: Financial Times and Euromonitor

 Starbucks, the leader in the market in China

 Starbucks, a global American coffee chain with an incredible history, opened its first store in Seattle in 1971.
 As of June 2015, there are 22,519 Starbucks coffee shops all around the world.
 As for China, it is the home of more than 2,000 shops in about 100 cities in Chila.
-The CEO of Starbucks, Howard Schultz announced early January this year while visiting China that its company will open 500 new stores annually by 2021.
+The CEO of Starbucks, Howard Schultz announced in early January this year while visiting China that its company will open 500 new stores annually by 2021.
 This will double the number of Starbucks outlets in China.

 As for Costa Coffee, a British coffee shop brand, they are planning to open 900 more stores by 2020 in China resulting in the presence of 1344 shops by 2020 in China.